 1. "He is said to be carnal (v.
 14), whereas regenerate ones have crucified the flesh with the lusts, and are debtors, not to the flesh to live after the flesh (Gal.
 5:24; Rom.
 8:12)."
 I answer, though regenerate persons have crucified the flesh, and are not debtors to it to live after it, yet from some considerations may be denominated carnal; as partly from their first birth, and the corruption of nature they bring into the world with them; partly from the continuance of the flesh, in which dwells no good thing and with which they serve the law of sin; and partly from the lusts of the flesh, which remain in them, and war against them; and on account of which the Corinthians, though babes in Christ, and so regenerate ones, are styled and treated as carnal.
 Add to this, that the apostle here says of himself, I am carnal, in comparison of the law, which was spiritual.
-And, indeed, when compared with this, the holiest man in the world must be reckoned carnal; proves the person to be a regenerate, and not an for if the holv angels, when compared with the Divine unregenerate man.
-Being, are chargeable with folly, much more must 4.
-"It is said of this person, that sin dwelleth in the saints, in this state of imperfection, be accounted him (vv.
-17, 20), but regenerate ones are dead to sin carnal in comparison of the spiritual law of God. and alive to God, and the Spirit of Christ, and Christ which is a transcript of the divine nature. himself dwells in them (Rom.
-6:11; 8:11; Gal.
-2:20)."
-2. "He is said to be sold under $\sin(v, 14)$, which is a To this may be replied, that though the saints are dead character of the greatest sin-hers; as of Ahab (1 Kings to sin being justified from it by the righteousness 21:20, and others, Isa, 50:1), and even of revolters of Christ, and freed from the dominion of it by the from the true religion (1 Mac.
-1:16), and signifies, that power of divine grace, yet they are not delivered he was a servant and slave to sin; whereas regenerate from the being of it; sin is in them, dwells in them, persons are free from sin, and become the servants of lives in them, though they do not live in sin, and righteousness.
-"I reply, that though the person spoken sometimes very strongly works in them; all which is of is said to be sold under sin, yet not to sell himself no contradiction to the inhabitation of Christ, and his to work wickedness, as Ahab and others did; between Spirit in them.
-These dwell under the same roof with these there is a wide difference; in the one, man is sin, but not in the same apartment; sin dwells in the passive, in the other, active; the one is against his flesh, in the old man, in the unrenewed self, in which will, the other with it.
-So, though the apostle was sold dwells no good thing; Christ and the Spirit dwell in under sin, it was not his own act, and was against his the new man, in the new heart, in the renewed self. will, as a renewed man; with his flesh he served the Moreover, the saints in all ages have found, and have law of sin, but with his mind the law of God; which complained of sin dwelling in them, as Job, David, proves, that he speaks of himself as regenerate: for his Solomon, the church in Isaiah's time, and the beloved character as unregenerate was, that he was serving, disciple John (Job 9:20; Ps.
-38:3,4; Prov.
-20:9; Isa. that is, readily, cheerfully, and willingly, divers lusts 14:6; 1 John 1:8).
-This character therefore agrees with a regenerate man.
+And, indeed, when compared with this, the holiest man in the world must be reckoned carnal; for if the holy angels, when compared with the Divine Being, are chargeable with folly, much more must the saints, in this state of imperfection, be accounted carnal in comparison of the spiritual law of God, which is a transcript of the divine nature.

-and pleasures.
-Besides, the apostle is to be understood of his other I, which was carnal, of the flesh, or old 5.
-This person affirms of himself that no good man, which was under sin; and not of the new man. thing dwelt in him (v.
-18), whereas there are many good things dwell in regenerate ones.
-This is very which is not under the law of sin, but under grace, as a reigning, governing principle. true, there are many good things in the saints; as the
+2. "He is said to be sold under sin (v.
+14), which is a character of the greatest sin-hers; as of Ahab (1 Kings 21:20, and others, Isa.
+50:1), and even of revolters from the true religion (1 Mac.
+1:16), and signifies, that he was a servant and slave to sin; whereas regenerate persons are free from sin, and become the servants of righteousness. " I reply, that though the person spoken of is said to be sold under sin, yet not to sell himself to work wickedness, as Ahab and others did; between these there is a wide difference; in the one, man is passive, in the other, active; the one is against his will, the other with it.
+So, though the apostle was sold under sin, it was not his own act, and was against his will, as a renewed man; with his flesh he served the law of sin, but with his mind the law of God; which proves, that he speaks of himself as regenerate: for his character as unregenerate was, that he was serving, that is, readily, cheerfully, and willingly, divers lusts and pleasures.
+Besides, the apostle is to be understood of his other I, which was carnal, of the flesh, or old man, which was under sin; and not of the new man. which is not under the law of sin, but under grace, as a reigning, governing principle.